 Ultrasonic and LED

 Although not ingredient, as a bonus I should mention in LED and ultrasound.
 Used with or without the anti-sag serums mentioned above, these treatments – even at home versions – make a very significant difference.
-Over the past three years, I have topped up my monthly salon microcurrent and LED sessions with at home devices – Baby Quasar ($349- $795 in the TIA shop), Sirius Aurora ($149 in the TIA shop), Facial Secret ($330 in the TIA shop) and Ultra Renew ($89 in the TIA shop), which is ultrasound as well as LED.
+Over the past three years, I have topped up my monthly salon microcurrent and LED sessions with at home devices, like Ultra Renew Plus ($159 in the shop), which combines LED, ultrasonic and ionic technologies.
 With regular use (at least three times a week for about 10 minutes), I have managed to stave off dermal fillers.
 You can read more on how LED and ultrasound works.